cogimon/cogimon.github.io/software/gettingstarted.md

 	***Note:***

 	* You may add ```--cache-directory=/tmp``` to the build generator command in order to speed up repeated job generation
-	* You may replace your password with the Jenkins API token that can be retrieved from your Jenkins user profile
+	* You need to replace **-u USER and -p YOUR_PASSWORD** with the Jenkins API token that can be retrieved from your Jenkins user profile or the password that you used during the Jenkins bootstrapping.

 	A full example of the command line call may look similar to the following: